Accessibility Statement for Cisco networking (CCNA) part 2 (TM357)

 You will be required to search for, and make use of, third-party material online and we assess this.
 We can provide alternatives for required/assessed research material to enable you to meet the learning outcomes of the module.

 This module has two tutor-marked assignments (TMAs), which you must submit online via the OU electronic TMA system, and an end-of-module assessment (EMA) submitted online.
-There are also two Cisco self-assessment exams: one taken at the day school, and the other online.
+There are also two Cisco self-assessment exams: both will be taken online, with the second forming part of the alternative online day school activity and be linked to the end-of-module assessment.

 You’ll receive feedback from your tutor on your submitted tutor-marked assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.